jarvisteach/appJar/docs/mkdocs/docs/pythonTtk.md

 ## Setup
 ---

+* `.go(useTtk=True)`
+    Enabling ttk in the appJar constructor also sets the topLevel Frame to be a ttk.Frame - the preferred option.

 * `.useTtk()`
     Calling this at the start of your program will tell it to use ttk widgets where possible.